jasonsbarr/introduction-to-python/README.md

       - Baka, ch.
 8
       - Lee and Hubbard, ch.
 7
       - Goodrich, Tamassia, and Goldwasser, ch.
 14
+      - Read: Agarwal and Baka, ch.
+8
-34. Data examples and review
+33. Data examples and review
     - Watch: [CS 61A Lecture 22: Data examples, videos 2 - 7](https://www.youtube.com/watch?v=6qjhVNPwdUE&list=PL6BsET-8jgYWRTU90CoXS2iWz_USTRL0c&index=2)
     - Do: 6.0001 Quiz 1 and final exam practice problems
     - Do: Problems relevant to what we've covered from 6.00 and 6.0002 so far